puzpuzpuz/xsync/BENCHMARKS.md

 ### RBMutex vs. sync.RWMutex

-Writer locks on each 100,000 iteration, both no work and some work in the critical section:
+The writer locks on each 100,000 iteration with some work in the critical section for both readers and the writer:
 ```
 RBMutexWorkWrite100000                           146ns ± 0%
 RBMutexWorkWrite100000-2                        73.3ns ± 0%